dustinstansbury/spearmint/README.md

 - **The `HypothesisTest`**, which defines the hypothesis and statistical inference method applied to the experiment data.
 - **The `InferenceResults`**, which is the statistical artifact that results from running a `HypothesisTest` against an `Experiment`'s observations.
 The `InferenceResults` are used to summarize, visualize, and interpret the inference results and make decisions based on these results.

-Thus running an hypothesiss test in spearmint follows the basic 1-2-3 pattern:
+Thus running an hypothesis test in spearmint follows the basic 1-2-3 pattern:

 1. Initialize your `Experiment` with observations and (optionally) any associated metadata.
 2. Define your `HypothesisTest`.
 This requires defining the `hypothesis` and a relevant `inference_method`, which will depend on the support of your observations.